TheGoodlike13/liberty_or_death/README.md

     sudo klist

 Shows information.
-What the guide people didn't expect is that I would run it *before* 'sudo kinit' as well as *after*.
-Thus being able to see the difference and determining that calling 'sudo kinit' also refreshes the ticket.
-Using the keytab file instead meant I didn't have to use the password.
+What the guide people didn't expect is that I would run it *before* `sudo kinit` as well as *after*, thus being able to see the difference and determining that calling `sudo kinit` also refreshes the ticket.
+Using the `keytab` file instead meant I didn't have to use the password.
 Which makes perfect sense.
-So if somebody is calling 'sudo kinit' logic, but like a client, they can use the keytab file instead of a password.
+So if somebody is calling `sudo kinit` logic, but like a client, they can use the `keytab` file instead of a password.
 I wonder if we can hook this damn file to Liberty somehow, that'd be amazing.

 Things have started to calm down, so I reviewed some of the process so far.
-Turns out that I had misspelled 'kadmin/admin' as 'kadmin/kadmin' (can you blame me) when running the 'sudo kadmin' program too.
+Turns out that I had misspelled `kadmin/admin` as `kadmin/kadmin` (can you blame me) when running the `sudo kadmin` program too.
 This explains why it didn't work.
 It doesn't explain how it's supposed to work, because I tried the **ONLY** password I used in **EVERY** circumstance and it still was wrong.
 Fuck it.
-I'll just hack away with 'sudo kadmin.local' like a pleb.
+I'll just hack away with `sudo kadmin.local` like a pleb.
 If I even need to do anything else anymore.

 Now, before we return to [#spnego_sad](#spnego_sad) or any similar resource, let's try to just hook normal authentication through Kerberos.
 That seems like a logical idea.
 Particularly with our track record, if something doesn't work, I'd like to flush it out now rather than getting distracted for a week again.

-First non-IBM page I encounter is [#open_your_heart](#open_your_heart).
+The first non-IBM page I encounter is [#open_your_heart](#open_your_heart).
 It seems to relate specifically to some sort of *open* implementation of liberty.
 It can't be all that different, because it seems to use the familiar format in configuration.
 That being said, there's no knowing if this will work or not with what I'm doing.